-Upon adoption by the Board all CSCU institutions shall, upon receipt, immediately post and maintain this policy at all times in an easily accessible manner on each institution's website, handbook and catalogue.
+Upon adoption by the Board all CSCU institutions shall, upon receipt, immediately post and maintain this policy at all times in an easily accessible manner on each institution's website.
 This policy shall thereafter be annually provided to all Title IX Coordinators, campus law enforcement officers and security personnel, and other campus personnel.
 Further, this policy shall be presented at student orientation and at student awareness and prevention trainings, and made broadly available at each campus.
 The policy shall be expanded upon by each institution to provide resources and contact information specific to their institution and geographic area as set forth above.
-This includes but is not limited to the name, office address, email address and telephone number of the Title IX Coordinators.